Chip (rapper): Bugzy Malone

-Feud with Yungen
+Yungen

 This feud started when Chip mentioned Yungen in "96 Bars of Revenge".
 Yungen replied the following year on his track "Comfy", which sparked the feud further.
 On 19 February 2016, Chip released "One Take" (freestyle) on his YouTube channel, dissing Yungen.
 Yungen released a pre-recorded track one hour later titled "Punk (Shitmunk Diss)" which was a warning to Chip to take his freestyle down.
 Chip replied in 24 hours with "Michelle Riddim", a diss track towards Yungen and Tinie Tempah.
 Yungen responded quickly with "Oopsy Daisy Riddim", and Chip has since responded once again with "L (Lil' Clive Diss 2)".

 Recently the 'Oopsy Daisy Riddim (Shitmunk Diss) was taken down from YouTube after it contained a sample of Chipmunk's single "Oopsy Daisy", it was then re-loaded, this time with the copyrighted audio removed.
 After Yungen was filmed running from a man who gripped the rapper's arms, dropping his Nando's meal in the process, he released the track "Away Games".
 In response to a couple of slights from the track, Chip released his track "Peri Peri Sauce", aimed at the South London rapper.

-Feud with Stormzy
+Stormzy

 Chip became embroiled in a feud with fellow musician Stormzy, releasing diss tracks 'Killer MC' and 'Flowers' in October 2020.
 This was in response to an incident in June, where Stormzy had entered his apartment block, argued with his family and refused to leave.
 In January 2021, artist Ghetts released a track called "Skengman" featuring Stormzy where Stormzy referenced Chip on a number of lines.
 Soon after, Chip released a track called "10 Commandments", addressing Stormzy.
 July 2021 fellow artist Dave released a track called "Clash" featuring Stormzy where Stormzy briefly addressed the previous incident.
 Hours later Chip released an audio track entitled "Clash?" where he responded mainly to Stormzy but also referenced Dave in the response.